PSMA PET/CT as a predictive tool for sub-regional importance estimates in the parotid gland: Abstract

 \section{Abstract}

-\textit{Objective}: Xerostomia (subjective sensation of oral dryness) and radiation-induced salivary gland dysfunction remain a common side effect for head-and-neck radiotherapy patients, and attempts have been made to quantify the variation of the dose response within parotid glands.
-Here, we aim to compare several models of parotid gland regional importance with prostate specific membrane antigen (PSMA) positron emission tomography (PET), which has high concentrations of uptake in salivary glands and has been previously suggested to relate to gland functionality.
-Furthermore, we develop a predictive model of Clark et al.'s relative importance using radiomic features, and demonstrate a methodology for predicting patient-specific importance deviations from the population. \textit{Approach}: Intra-parotid uptake was compared with four regional importance models using [18F]DCFPyL PSMA PET images.
-The correlation of uptake and importance was ascertained when numerous non-overlapping sub-regions were defined, while a paired t-test was used when binary regions were defined.
-Radiomic PSMA PET/CT features for Clark et al.'s sub-regions were used to develop a predictive model of population importance using a double cross-validation methodology.
-We demonstrate a method for supplementing population importance estimates using individual patient features. \textit{Main Results}: Clark et al.'s relative importance regions were significantly ($p < 0.02$) anti-correlated with PSMA PET uptake.
-Van Luijk et al.'s critical regions had significantly lower ($p < 0.01$) uptake than in non-critical regions.
-Kernel Ridge Regression with principal component analysis feature selection performed best over test sets (Mean Absolute Error = 0.08), with gray level co-occurrence matrix (GLCM) features being particularly important.
-Deblurring PSMA PET images with neural blind deconvolution strengthened correlations and improved model performance. \textit{Significance}: This study suggests that regions of relatively low PSMA PET concentration in parotid glands may exhibit relatively high dose-sensitivity.
-We've demonstrated the ability of PSMA PET radiomic features for predicting relative importance within the parotid glands.
+Xerostomia and radiation-induced salivary gland dysfunction remain a common side effect for head-and-neck radiotherapy patients, and attempts have been made to quantify the heterogeneous dose response within parotid glands.
+Here several models of parotid gland subregional importance are compared with prostate specific membrane antigen (PSMA) positron emission tomography (PET) uptake.
+PSMA ligands show high concentrations in salivary glands, whose uptake has been previously found to relate to gland functionality.
+We develop a predictive model for relative importance estimates using PSMA PET and CT radiomic features, and demonstrate a methodology for predicting patient-specific importance deviations from the population.
+Intra-parotid gland uptake was compared with four regional importance models using 30 [18F]DCFPyL PSMA PET images.
+A radiomics-based predictive model of population importance was developed using a double cross-validation methodology.
+Population importance estimates were supplemented using patient-specific radiomic features.
+Anticorrelative relationships were found to exist between PSMA PET uptake and four independent models of subregional parotid gland importance from the literature.
+Kernel Ridge Regression with principal component analysis feature selection performed best over test sets (MAE = 0.08), with GLCM features being particularly important.
+Deblurring PSMA PET images strengthened correlations and improved model performance.
+This study suggests that regions of relatively low PSMA PET concentration in parotid glands may exhibit relatively high dose-sensitivity.
+We've demonstrated the utility of PSMA PET radiomic features for predicting relative importance within the parotid glands.
+PSMA PET appears promising for analyzing salivary gland functionality.